Updated H5N1 Bird Flu FAQ for Clinicians

 Clinicians should always ask about workplace environmental conditions as part of the history intake, especially if working on or near dairy or poultry farms.
 Patients may have exposure but not have a job title that indicates exposure – for example, a patient may say that she is an accountant, but not disclose without further questioning that she provides accounting for a local farm and goes to the farm for work.

-Patients on farms that haven’t yet tested for avian flu may still have the virus present.
+Patients on farms that haven’t yet tested for H5N1 bird flu may still have the virus present.
 Infected cows may be lethargic, may have higher rates of mastitis, or may experience a drop in milk production.
-Other animals – particularly cats and poultry, who have high mortality rates from avian flu – are better indicators: 80% of dairy farms have cats present, and 50% of avian flu-infected farms with cats observed sick or dead cats.
+Other animals – particularly cats and poultry, who have high mortality rates from H5N1 bird flu – are better indicators: 80% of dairy farms have cats present, and 50% of H5N1 bird flu-infected farms with cats observed sick or dead cats.
 More than 20% of dairy farms have chickens or poultry present.

 Are children at greater risk?

-In recent weeks, one child in Canada with a confirmed severe case of avian flu was followed by one confirmed case in a child in California and a third possible case in a child in California.
+In 2024, one child in Canada with a confirmed severe case of H5N1 bird flu and required weeks of intensive care unit admission was followed by two mild pediatric H5N1 bird flu cases in the US.
 Initial investigations could not confirm routes of exposure.
 Both California cases were detected through influenza testing and surveillance and the children experienced mild symptoms.
-However, given the evolving situation and limited information, no conclusions can be taken from these very few cases on how the current strain of avian flu affects children.
+However, given the evolving situation and limited information, no conclusions can be taken from these very few cases on how the current strain of H5N1 bird flu affects children.
 CDC’s risk assessment for all people in the general public not working with potentially infected animals, including children, remains low.

 - Log in to post comments